Warmonkeyx2/lsba/PRD.md

 ## Design Direction

-The design should evoke the professional, data-driven aesthetic of modern sports management platforms (think ESPN stats pages, UFC rankings) while maintaining the bold, high-energy boxing promotion feel.
-A rich interface with clear information hierarchy serves the core purpose of managing a complete boxing organization.
+The design should evoke the professional, data-driven aesthetic of modern desktop sports management applications (think ESPN stats pages, UFC rankings software) while maintaining the bold, high-energy boxing promotion feel.
+A rich desktop interface with native window chrome and clear information hierarchy serves the core purpose of managing a complete boxing organization.

 ## Color Selection